Conflict Examinations

 - a Non-Baruch College (visiting) student who is enrolled in an approved permit course at Baruch College and provides official documentation that the course final from their other (home) institution is on the same calendar day as their Baruch College final examination.

-Fall 2024 Final Examination Schedule
+Spring 2026 Final Examination Schedule

-Fall 2024 Final Examinations at Baruch College will take place from Sunday, December 15, 2024, to Saturday, December 21, 2024.
 You can check the schedule for your classes on the Registrar’s webpage.

 Please note that your exam date and time may differ from your regular class schedule, so it’s important to review the schedule carefully.